 Burun villages are located on the hillsides, and each hill community is independent from the rest.
 Every village has its own headman who handles village affairs.
 The headman inherits his office and is considered "the Father of the Land".
 His crops are cultivated for him by the villagers who constantly bring him gifts of fish and meat.
 He keeps in his possession any important symbolic articles, such as the heirloom spears.
 He receives extreme respect and allegiance from the villagers.
 However, when his power becomes weak, causing him to lose that respect, the villagers will force him from office.
 The village "rain-maker" sometimes serves as the headman.
 He conducts certain rituals in order to bring much needed rain.

 Most Burun settlements are large.
 The people live in round huts with thatched grass roofs.
 Most men have up to four wives.
 Each wife has her own hut, but the first wife is "chief" over the other wives.
-Children live with their mothers.
+Children live with their mothers in her hut.
 Until young girls marry, they remain with their mothers, but boys move out when they are able to build their own homes.

 Parents often arrange marriages, sometimes when their children are quite young.
 Before a marriage, the groom must perform a long period of bride-service (work done for the bride's family).
 The groom also must pay a small bride-price.
 After the marriage, the couple moves to the girl's village for three years to continue helping the girl's family.

 Some Burun children are able to attend school.
-In certain schools, English is taught at the higher levels, while Arabic is taught at the lower levels.
-There are few medical facilities in the area.
-The people often look to their chiefs for the healing of simple illnesses.
+In certain schools, they teach English at the higher levels, and Arabic at the lower levels.
+There are few medical facilities in their area.

 Influenced by Muslims since the 1500s, the Burun adhere to the five essential duties of Islam: (1) Affirming that "there is no god but Allah and Mohammed is his prophet;" (2) praying five times a day while facing Mecca; (3) giving alms generously; (4) fasting during Ramadan, the ninth month of the Muslim year; and (5) trying to make at least one pilgrimage to Mecca in their lifetime.